-(Added 11-14-16) - Drive-Through Facility: A place of business, which serves customers who remain in motor vehicles, that provides goods or services to the exterior of the building by means of a service window, counter, or similar method or device. - Dwelling: A building or portion thereof designed exclusively for residential occupancy, including single family, two family, and multiple family dwellings, but not including hotels, motels, boarding houses, trailers, or structures solely for transient or overnight occupancy. - Dwelling Unit: One or more rooms providing complete living facilities for one family, including room or rooms for living, sleeping, food preparation and sanitary facilities.
+(Added 11-18-19) - Drive-Through Facility: A place of business, which serves customers who remain in motor vehicles, that provides goods or services to the exterior of the building by means of a service window, counter, or similar method or device. - Dumpster: Any container (other than a conventional trash barrel) intended for the temporary storage of rubbish, garbage, trash or refuse of any sort and designed to be hoisted and emptied into a truck for removal.

+(Added 11-18-19) - Dwelling: A building or portion thereof designed exclusively for residential occupancy, including single family, two family, and multiple family dwellings, but not including hotels, motels, boarding houses, trailers, or structures solely for transient or overnight occupancy. - Dwelling Unit: One or more rooms providing complete living facilities for one family, including room or rooms for living, sleeping, food preparation and sanitary facilities.
 (Amended 5-9-16) - Eave: The projecting lower edges of a roof overhanging the walls of a building. - Educational/Instructional Facility, Commercial: Any building or part thereof which is designed, constructed or used for education or instruction in any branch of knowledge or skill, on land that is not owned or leased by the Commonwealth or any of its agencies, subdivisions, or body politic, or by a religious sect or denomination, or by a nonprofit educational organization, including but not limited to schools for vocational and technical training, art, dance, gymnastics, yoga, martial arts and other sports activities.

-- Electric Power Generation: The process of generating electric power from other sources of primary energy such as electromechanical generators, heat engines fueled by chemical combustion, kinetic energy such as flowing water and wind, and other energy sources such as solar photovoltaic and geothermal power.
+(Added 11-14-16) - Electric Power Generation: The process of generating electric power from other sources of primary energy such as electromechanical generators, heat engines fueled by chemical combustion, kinetic energy such as flowing water and wind, and other energy sources such as solar photovoltaic and geothermal power.